RUMgroup/brexit_data_challenge/README.md

 Compare time window choice via regression and heatmap comparison using "brellenge_prep.py" and with ANOVA using "check_bw_3_rates.R"

+Visualise voting by recent change in white british proportion of population using "line_plot.R"

 ## Code of conduct